 One of the biggest hurdles was changing the product packaging.
-Each Coke can had a personalized name, and each region had its own names, languages and alphabets.
+Each Coke can had a personalized name, and each region had its own names, languages, and alphabet.
 This created all kinds of logistical hurdles.

 Let’s take these lessons and apply them to the Wrike Way’s guidance on process so you can see how to execute at scale:

 - Automate wherever possible.
-Replacing the brand’s iconic logo on the product itself was already a huge risk, but couple that with consumer suggested names and you have a recipe for a potential PR nightmare.
+Replacing the brand’s iconic logo on the product itself was already a huge risk, but couple that with consumer-suggested names, and you have a recipe for a potential PR nightmare.
 But how do you monitor submissions across multiple continents and languages?
-The Coke team made an exhaustive list of banned offensive words and innuendos then automated the rejection process.
-This kept derogatory content and potential embarrassing gaffes from making it on the cans.
+The Coke team made an exhaustive list of banned offensive words and innuendos, then automated the rejection process.
+This kept derogatory content and potentially embarrassing gaffes from making it on the cans.

 - Make sure you have the right customer touchpoints.
 The campaign initially launched with 150 names.
 Coke anticipated requests for thousands of new names and built a system to accommodate those requests as the campaign rolled out.
 Eighteen kiosks were set up in malls across Australia, where people could either print custom cans or submit new names.
 Of course, they’d have to form an orderly queue.
 This clever process both built on the themes of sharing and connectedness while preventing mobs from rushing to get their name on a can.
 The year after the initial launch, the number of names increased from 150 to 1,000.